WHAT TO EXPECT AT YOUR APPOINTMENT

 INTAKE & CONSENT

 A physician’s (ND, DC, DO, or MD) prescription is required for mild hyperbaric oxygen therapy.
 We can provide this for you or you may request it from your primary care or treating physician.
-We ask that you notify your treating physician that you are seeking care at Community Hyperbaric so as to allow for an integrated approach to your health care.
+We ask that you notify your treating physician that you are seeking hyperbaric treatment so as to allow for an integrated approach to your health care.

 Please note the following: